 Non-Residents Working on the UK Continental Shelf: Double Taxation Agreements - Treaties with a restricted definition of the UK confined to land areas & territorial sea

-In this double taxation agreement (DTA), the term “the UK” is defined as “Great Britain and Northern Ireland” (Article 2(l)(a)).
+In this double taxation agreement (DTA), the term “the UK” is defined as “Great Britain and Northern Ireland, excluding the Channel Islands and the Isle of Man” (Article II(l)(a)).
 This covers England, Wales, Scotland and Northern Ireland and the surrounding Territorial Sea but not the designated areas (see OT40650).

-The treaty also defines the terms “a Contracting State” and “the Contracting State “ as “the UK or Jersey as the context requires” (Article 2(1)(c)).
-For the purposes of this definition “the UK” takes the restricted definition in Article 2(l)(a).
+The treaty also defines the terms “one of the territories “ as “the United Kingdom or Greece, as the context requires” (Article II(1)(c)).
+For the purposes of this definition “the UK” takes the restricted definition in Article II(l)(a).

-Article 6(2) provides inter alia that “The industrial or commercial profits of a Jersey enterprise shall not be subject to UK tax unless the enterprise carries on a trade or business in the UK through a permanent establishment situated therein”.
-This means for example that a company which is a “resident of Jersey” is not subject to UK tax on profits unless the company is engaged in a trade or business in “the UK” (on a geographic restricted definition) through a permanent establishment situated in “the UK” (again on a restricted geographical definition).
+Article III(2) provides inter alia that “The industrial or commercial profits of a Greek enterprise shall not be subject to UK tax unless the enterprise carries on a trade or business in the UK through a permanent establishment situated therein”.
+This means for example that a company which is a “resident of Greece” is not subject to UK tax on profits unless the company is engaged in a trade or business in “the UK” (on a geographic restricted definition) through a permanent establishment situated in “the UK” (again on a restricted geographical definition).

 Consequences for a person protected by this DTA include:

-- A facility in a UK designated area (for example an accommodation platform on the UK Continental Shelf made available on a long term basis by a Jersey company engaged in construction work) could not rank as a permanent establishment in “the UK” [Article 6(2)] as the location of the platform is not within the UK as defined in the treaty.
+- A facility in a UK designated area (for example an accommodation platform on the UK Continental Shelf made available on a long term basis by a Greek company engaged in construction work) could not rank as a permanent establishment in “the UK” [Article III(2)] as the location of the platform is not within the UK as defined in the treaty.

-If the Jersey company traded through a branch on the UK mainland it would be liable to UK tax by virtue of CTA09\S5 rather than CTA09\S1313(1) .
-As the branch will then rank as an actual permanent establishment under the UK/Jersey DTA, the company will not be exempt from UK tax.
+If the Greek company traded through a branch on the UK mainland it would be liable to UK tax by virtue of CTA09\S5 rather than CTA09\S1313(1) .
+As the branch will then rank as an actual permanent establishment under the UK/Greece DTA, the company will not be exempt from UK tax.